wso2/puppet-esb/vagrant/README.md

     Additionally, you can copy a sample `config.yaml` file from the `samples` folder to quickly run a particular product on Vagrant.

-3. Download and copy Oracle JDK `1.7_80` distribution to the following path:
+3. Initialize and update `wso2base` submodule using following commands:

     ````
+    git submodule init
+    git submodule update
+    ````

+4. Download and copy Oracle JDK `1.7_80` distribution to the following path:

+    ````
     <PUPPET_HOME>/modules/wso2base/files/jdk-7u80-linux-x64.tar.gz
     ````

-4. Download and copy required WSO2 product distributions to each Puppet module under `files` folder:
+5. Download and copy WSO2 ESB distribution to Puppet module under `files` folder:

     ````
-    <PUPPET_HOME>/modules/wso2esb/files
-    <PUPPET_HOME>/modules/wso2am/files
-    <PUPPET_HOME>/modules/wso2as/files
+    <PUPPET_HOME>/modules/wso2bps/files
     ````

-5. Optionally update `<PUPPET_HOME>/hieradata` with required product configurations. `default` profile every product can be run on Vagrant without any changes to the Hiera data.
+5. Optionally update `<PUPPET_HOME>/hieradata` with required product configurations. `default` profile can be run on Vagrant without any changes to the Hiera data.

 7. Execute the following command to start the VMs: